Skip To Main Content

 How can I obtain more information about Choice Schools & Programs?

 Call the schools you are interested in exploring and ask to speak with the principals, Choice Schools & Programs coordinators, and/or other parents who already have children in the school.
 Invite a Choice Schools & Programs principal or school system administrator to talk to your civic club, church group or neighborhood gathering.
-Tune to Channel 2, Guilford County Schools' cable TV station, for special programming on Choice Schools & Programs during the months of September and October.
+Tune to Channel 2, Guilford County Schools' cable TV station, for special programming on Choice Schools & Programs.
 For general information about Choice Schools & Programs or the Choice Schools & Programs application process, call the Choice Schools & Programs Office at (336-574-5721).